What is it?

 The Autonomic Control System is the part of us that’s running everything automatically in the background while our conscious attention is involved with the decisions and activities of our day.
 The ACS is constantly using information from our five senses as well as from countless feedback mechanisms in the body, keeping our breathing going, our hearts beating, our food digesting, our hair growing, and directing a million other activities that we usually don’t notice at all.
 Its sole purpose is to keep us alive and well.

-The ACS is kind of like an air traffic controller who has to know what’s going on for miles around in every direction, in every altitude, at every moment in order to do his job of keeping all the people in the planes safe.
-It’s crucial that the information he’s gathering is accurate and current, and that he’s interpreting the information correctly.
+The ACS is kind of like an air traffic controller who has to know what’s going on for miles around in every direction, in every altitude, at every moment in order to do the job of keeping all the people in the planes safe.
+It’s crucial that the information coming in is accurate and current, and that the controller is interpreting the information correctly.

 In the same way, our ACS must rely on correct and current data about what’s going on outside of and inside the body.
 Illness or pain can result when there’s a “glitch” in the information processing.
 NMT is a way to find these errors and deliver the correct information to the ACS.